benjiec/tangle-coral/README.md

 `pfam-downloads/Pfam-A.hmm`, generate a smaller HMM file containing the HMMs to search, for the module.

-Name the smaller HMM file as `data/m00009_ko.hmm` or `data/m00009_pfam.hmm`, then create a symlink from `data/m00009_query.hmm` to the HMM file to use by default.
+Name the smaller HMM file as `data/m00009_ko.hmm` or `data/m00009_pfam.hmm`.
 Change the module ID as needed.

 ### Generate Pfam Hits Database against a Genome Accession